Q1: Why do we use single brood chambers?

 Q2: Why do you use canvas for the inner cover?

 A2: We use canvas inner covers for a few reasons.
 They make it easy to take a quick peek in the hive, and are cheap and easy to make.
 They are light, the lids sit down well, there is less excess wax on the frame top bars, and we rarely need to scrape the inner cover.
+Ants are also less likely to take up residence on a canvas inner cover.
 We use 18 oz (#8) canvas – otherwise known as cotton duck.

 Bees chew through thin canvas so a heavier weight is better.
 We flip it over periodically when new so the bees thoroughly coat it with propolis.
 An alternative is a feedbag folded in half.